 Elite.
 Look for knee pads with replaceable caps.
 That way when you crack a cap just the

 cap can be replaced and not the entire knee pad.

 These provide extra cushioning that you wear beneath your knee pads.
 They reduce impact to

 your knees when falling and protect against knee pad slippage.
 Many of our skaters find

 this to be a critical and necessary part of protecting their knees.

-For wrist guards and elbow pads Pro-Tec Street, Pro-Tec Park or Triple
+For wrist guards Pro Designed, 187 Pros, Pro-Tec Street, Pro-Tec Park or

-8 Street are acceptable.
-187 Pros are the best.
-Please note Triple 8 has an 8 ball line of
+Triple 8 Street are acceptable.
+Please note Triple 8 has an 8 ball line of pads

 Stopping and falling techniques require you to drag your skate toe which will wear it out

 if not protected.
 To protect the toe from wearing out plastic toe caps are easily attached